Overview for Monmouth Strategic Scheme

 Scheme description

-Once the land negotiations have been completed the tender package can go out and will take around 4 weeks to complete.
-Once a contractor has been appointed then the construction should take around 12 weeks to complete.
+Works on the Active Travel path across the Kingswood Gate meadow will begin in summer 2025.
+Several strong tender packages came back with the final contract being awarded to Tom Pritchard’s Contracting.
+The construction should take around 12 weeks to complete.
 The aim is for construction to be done in the summer of 2025 to avoid the bad weather and potentially soft ground making work more difficult.

-• A new crossing from the meadow into Kingswood Gate estate
+- A culverted crossing over the ditch from the meadow into Kingswood Gate estate (West end of the meadow)

 2. Williamsfield Lane / Wonastow Rd industrial estate crossing